 This series provides examples of:

 - A Dog Bid For Me: Dottie B barks during bidding and John Luke takes it as a bid.
-Cute "WTF?" reactions from Chris and Tad
+Cue "WTF?" reactions from Chris and Tad

 Candy: What are you looking for today?